rks101/healthy4ever/README.md

 It may be 4 am for someone, 5 am for others or something like that.
 It is important to be regular.
 You can do many things even before many around you are not yet up and still asleep.

+## Walk or run often

+As your body allows (you can train your body), go into habit of going for a long walk or run often.
+Prefer interval walk and run, if you are just starting.
+Most important thing: never do too much in a day especially if have not been doing yet.
+Increase distance gradually over many days and weeks.
+You can extend a little more on Sunday and holidays.
+Break from work does not mean break from good habits or exercise.

 ## Do stretches and execises